gvwilson/fiction/santas/index.md

 what were you doing on board the *Dancing Marmot* and how did you come by this?"
-They held up a familiar ray gun, then tucked it back in one of the voluminous pockets in their overcoat.
+They held up a familiar ray gun, then tucked it back in one of the voluminous pockets of their overcoat.

 "Um."
 Finner cleared his throat.